razuswe/readme-template-for-github/tutorial.md

 1. How to create a new branch?

 # To create branch
-$ git branch shoriot
+$ git branch Rony

 # To check branch
 $ git branch
 * master
- shoriot
+ Rony

 # To active branch
 $ git checkout shoriot